Riding Lessons at Palladia

 Form fitting shirts and jackets are always best.
 Over-sized clothing makes it difficult for the trainer to determine whether the rider’s position is correct and effective.
 Riding is similar to gymnastics, where posture and balance are extremely important.
 In winter, heavier clothing may be necessary, but please try to wear more fitted items.

 Furthermore, please ensure that you are fully covered; do not show cleavage, midriffs, or behinds while you ride.
 Prohibited clothing includes, but is not limited to: tank tops, off-the-shoulder tops, crop-tops, and excessively low-rise pants.
-We will not teach anyone who is dressed inappropriately for riding, nor will we refund any lesson fees due to violation of our dress code.
-Please feel free to reach out to us with any questions you may have pertaining to this code.
+We will not teach anyone who is dressed inappropriately for riding.

 Hair

-Long hair should be pulled back into a ponytail or low braids so that the rider can have good use of their peripheral vision, and so that the trainer can see the rider’s facial expression.
+Long hair should be pulled back into a braid so that the rider can have good use of their peripheral vision, and so that the trainer can see the rider’s facial expression.
 Low ponytails located at the base of the neck will not affect the fit of the helmet.